 - Just like the avocado in my Avocado Brownies or sweet potato in Sweet Potato Brownies, the black beans give you some nutrients in your dessert.

 - They are your healthy little secret when you serve them!
 No black bean flavor guaranteed, just all the chocolate goodness you NEED in a brownie.

 - Gluten-free, dairy-free, vegan, and nut-free, they are a great dessert to bring to parties, where there may be allergies present.
 These Vegan Brownies are another great option and are extremely fudgy as well.

 How to Make Fudgy Black Bean Brownies

 The food processor does the heavy lifting (or shall I say blending).

-They are flourless, gluten-free, dairy free (no eggs or milk!), naturally sweetened (no granulated sugar!), and oh-so chocolatey.
+They are flourless, gluten-free, vegan, naturally sweetened (no granulated sugar!), and oh-so chocolatey.

 - Coconut Oil.
 Refined coconut oil has a neutral flavor, whereas virgin coconut oil will have a coconut flavor.
 Both work; choose which you prefer!